The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 Recognizing the importance of the Second Law, \cite{EddingtonNPW} suggests: \begin{quotation} If someone points out to you that your pet theory of the universe is in disagreement with Maxwell’s equations---then so much the worse for Maxwell's equations.
 If it is found to be contradicted by observation---well, these experimentalists do bungle things sometimes.
-But if your theory is found to be against the second law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation. \end{quotation} This may be too strong.
+But if your theory is found to be against the second law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation. \end{quotation} That may be too strong.
 Nevertheless, we should accept that the Second Law is nomologically necessary.
 It is not merely an accidental feature of the world, such as the contingent fact that all gold spheres are less than one mile in diameter.
-Third, counterfactuals are backed by laws of nature; laws are the things we hold fixed when evaluating counterfactuals.
-The Second Law backs counterfactuals about macroscopic processes that display a temporal asymmetry: if there were a half-mixed ink drop in water right now, it would have been more separated in the past and more evenly mixed in the future.
+Third, counterfactuals are backed by laws of nature; laws are what we hold fixed when evaluating counterfactuals.
+The Second Law backs counterfactuals about macroscopic processes that display a temporal asymmetry: if there were a half-mixed ink drop in my water cup right now, it would have been more separated in the past and more evenly mixed in the future.
 (See \S3.2 for more on the counterfactual arrow.)

 Comments on P2.
 The notion of scientific explanation here is not a fully analyzed notion.
 What is relevant to this argument is that the Second Law is supposed to be \textit{derived as a theorem} from the basic postulates of the Mentaculus or the Wentaculus.
-It is expected that, assuming the laws of mathematics, the fundamental dynamical laws, PH, and SP, with overwhelming probability an initial microstate starting from the initial macrostate will travel to macrostates of increasingly higher entropy until it reaches thermal equilibrium (except possibly for short-lived and infrequent decreases of entropy).
-So it is mathematical derivation from basic postulates of the physical theory that is the relevant notion here.\footnote{This is different from the notion of metaphysical explanation.
+It is expected that, assuming the laws of mathematics, the fundamental dynamical laws, PH, and SP, an initial microstate starting from the initial macrostate will, with overwhelming probability, travel to macrostates of increasingly higher entropy until it reaches thermal equilibrium (except possibly for short-lived and infrequent decreases of entropy).
+So, it is the Second Law's mathematical derivation from the basic postulates of the physical theory that is the relevant notion here.\footnote{This is different from the notion of metaphysical explanation.
 See \citep{loewer2012two}, \citep{hicks2015humean}.
-On some views, a fundamental law of nature is metaphysically explained (but not scientifically explained) by the matter distribution.}
+On their views, a fundamental law of nature is metaphysically explained (but not scientifically explained) by the matter distribution.}